 The tests are designed to activate the language skills you will need to begin a course of study at Birmingham City University, and it will report on your current skill level.
-The test can be used as evidence of English language ability for any undergraduate or postgraduate course at Birmingham City University.
+The test can be used as evidence of English language ability for the majority of the undergraduate or postgraduate courses at Birmingham City University.